Tyrrrz/CliFx/Readme.md

 ### Command routing

 In order to facilitate a variety of different workflows, command-line applications may provide the user with more than just a single command.
-Complex applications may also nest commands underneath each other, employing a multi-level hierarchical structure.
+Complex applications may also nest commands within each other, employing a multi-level hierarchical structure.

 With **CliFx**, this is achieved by simply giving each command a unique name through the `[Command]` attribute.
-Commands that have common name segments are considered to be hierarchically related, which affects how they're listed in the help text.
+Commands that have common name segments are considered to be hierarchically related, affecting how they appear in the help text:

 ```csharp
 // Default command, i.e. command without a name